cudmore/pie/readme.md

 ./pie run      - run PiE server on command line"
 ```

-For debugging, use `./pie run` to print the status of the server to the command line.
+For debugging, use `./pie run` to print the logs of the PiE server to the command line.
+The logs can also be viewed from the web interface or using `more ~/pie/pie_app/pie.log`.

 ## Web interface